grip-on-software/monetdb-import/Database_structure.md

     -   **requester** - VARCHAR(500): Name of the person who requests the reservation.
     -   **number_of_people** - INT: Number of people that the
         reservation encompasses.
-This may be 0 if not filled in, and other values may not be exact or meaningful either.
+This may be 0 or NULL if not filled in, and other values may not be exact or meaningful either.
     -   **description** - TEXT: The text accompanying the reservation, usually a description of what type of meeting it is and possibly who is involved.
+This is NULL if the description could not be obtained for the reservation.
     -   **start_date** - TIMESTAMP: Time (up to minute) at which the reservation starts.
     -   **end_date** - TIMESTAMP: Time (up to minute) at which the reservation ends.
     -   **prepare_date** - TIMESTAMP: Time (up to minute) at which the reservation is booked to perform setup in the room.
 If no preparation is needed, then this is the same as start_date.
+This is NULL if the preparation time is not known.
     -   **close_date** - TIMESTAMP: Time (up to minute) until which the reservation is booked to break down any setup in the room.
 If no dismantling is needed, then this is the same as end_date.
+This is NULL if the closing time is not known.
     -   **sprint_id** - INT - reference to sprint.sprint_id: The sprint
         in which the reservation took place, based on date intervals.
-If the reservation date is not matched to a sprint, then this is 0.
+If the reservation date is not matched to a sprint, then this is 0 or NULL.
 In the case of overlapping sprints, the latest sprint that still contains the date is used.
+    -   **encryption** - INT(row encryption)

+## User administration (LDAP)

+-   **ldap_developer**: User names from an LDAP database.
+    -   **project_id** - INT - reference to project.project_id: Project
+        to which the developer has (administrative) access to by being a part of a group specifically created for the project.
+    -   **name** - VARCHAR(64): The account (login) name of the developer in the LDAP database.
+    -   **display_name** - VARCHAR(100): The common name of the
+        developer in the LDAP database.
+    -   **email** - VARCHAR(100): The email address of the developer in the LDAP database.
+This is NULL if the email address could not be obtained.
+    -   **jira_dev_id** - INT - reference to developer.id: The JIRA
+        developer associated with the LDAP developer.
+The matching is based on the VCS developer's display name and email, and the JIRA developer display name, short name or email.
     -   **encryption** - INT(row encryption)

 ## Seat counts